canonical/vanilla-framework/templates/docs/patterns/cta/block/index.md

 View example of the CTA block pattern
 </a></div>

-## Borderless

-By default, the CTA block has a top border to separate it from preceding content.
-To remove the border, add the `.is-borderless` class to the `p-cta-block`.

-<div class="embedded-example"><a href="/docs/examples/patterns/cta/block/borderless" class="js-example">
-View example of the borderless CTA block pattern
-</a></div>

 ## Import

 To import just this component into your project, copy the snippet below and include it in your main Sass file.